 Water is the most essential thing to survival in disaster situations.
 Consider that 50-75% of our bodies are comprised of water.
 We usually don’t feel thirsty until we have lost about 2-3% of our water, but at just 1% dehydration our performance and mental function will already start to suffer.
-For these reasons, I always keep a water filter with me in my survival bag (I like this filter).
+For these reasons, I always keep a water filter with me in my survival bag ( see how to choose the best survival water filter).
 But, in case I am ever in a survival situation without a filter, I am glad to know these water purification methods.

 Why Do You Need to Purify Water?

 Always purify water from an outdoor or unsure source before you drink it!
 It may not seem like such a big deal to drink a bit of dirty water (or even water which appears clean) if you are lost in the wilderness.
 But, sadly, most natural water sources are grossly contaminated.

 Unpurified water – even from water which appears clean – often contains contaminants like: